ansys/pyansys-dev-guide/doc/source/overview/administration.rst

 Product Version Matching
 ------------------------
 PyAnsys libraries should not match product versions.
-For example, the PyMAPDL library ``ansys-mapdl-core`` may have the version ``0.59.0`` whereas the product will be versioned 21.2 (i.e. 2021R2).
+For example, the PyMAPDL library ``ansys-mapdl-core`` might have the version ``0.59.0`` whereas the product version is 21.2 (2021 R2).
 The reason behind this is PyAnsys libraries are expected to be developed outside the product release cycle in a rapid CI/CD manner.